GavenDcosta/100dayscodingchallenge-/README.md

 Day 42: I made a Calculator using Js..I also made it responsive for mobile devices    https://teddygaven.github.io/Js-Calculator/day42.html

-Day 43: I started learning react and wrote my first react code ...I also learned to use functions in react
+Day 43: I started learning react and wrote my first react code ...I also learned how to use functions in react

 Day 44: I learned more ways of writing react, I also learned to declare the html in variables